adrianobrito/scala_http_client/README.md

                                             .execute;
     val formattedResponse:String = response.format_to[String]((s:String) => s.reverse)

 You could format the response to any Class.
-You could use this feature to format JSON or XML Requests to any Class, integrated with librarys like json4s or Jackson, like the example below:
+You could use this feature to format JSON or XML Requests to any Class, integrated with libraries like json4s or Jackson, like the example below:

     val formattedResponse:String = response.format_to[Person]((s:String) => service.deserialize[T](s));